Spanish Immersion Program for High School Students

 SPA 100-200 Special Topics: Spanish Immersion is designed to offer you an immersion experience in the Spanish language without the expense of traveling abroad.
-This two-week intensive Spanish program will allow you to immediately apply what you learn in class to real life situations.
-You’ll have the opportunity to express yourself verbally, artistically, and physically; you will use technology and share meals – all in Spanish.
-You and your fellow students will live, laugh and learn in Spanish while attending this interactive and innovative language school.
+This two-week intensive Spanish summer program for high school students allows you to immediately apply what you learn in class to real life situations.
+You’ll have the opportunity to express yourself verbally, artistically, and physically; you’ll use technology and share meals – all in Spanish.
+You and your fellow students live, laugh and learn in Spanish while attending this interactive and innovative language school.

 Skills.
 Daily practice in speaking, listening, reading and writing in a dynamic Spanish environment.